sticklemate/COVID-19-Tracker/README.md

 This is a simple COVID-19 Tracker project that was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Live Demo

+Click here to see a live demo of the tracker app - [Live Demo](https://sticklemate.github.io/COVID-19-Tracker/).
+This is currently hosted on github pages

 ## Available Scripts

 In the project directory, you can run: